-UPDATE: in compliance with the Mayor of Oklahoma City’s revised proclamation of state of emergency, dated April 29, 2020, Water Taxi is taking needed steps to be open for limited service beginning May 18.
-In part, this timing is intended to mirror the order’s stated suspension of events through May 15 at “…City owned – subcontractor operated properties and City beneficiary Public Trust properties…”
+May 2020 [PAST] UPDATE: in compliance with the Mayor of Oklahoma City’s revised proclamation of state of emergency, originally dated April 29, 2020, Water Taxi took careful steps to re-open for limited service beginning May 18, 2020.
+In part, this timing was is intended to mirror the order’s stated suspension of events through May 15 (and since renewed) at “…City owned – subcontractor operated properties and City beneficiary Public Trust properties…”

 While Water Taxi is a privately-held company, the Bricktown Canal itself is owned by the Oklahoma City Public Property and we proudly serve as a contractor, managed by the Oklahoma City Department of Parks and Recreation.
 All operational decisions will include consultation with our partners at OKC Parks.

 PLEASE NOTE: During the duration of the COVID-19 pandemic, our operational decisions will be based FIRST AND FOREMOST upon the safety of our crew and our passengers.
 We also will strongly adhere to guidelines (whether required or recommended) set forth by our partners at the City of Oklahoma City, and also agencies such as the Oklahoma City-County Health Department (OCCHD), the Oklahoma State Department of Health (OSDH), and the U.S. Centers for Disease Control and Prevention (CDC).